 - In Canggu, you can get Grab and Go-Jek (apps that work like Uber).
 In Ubud and Uluwatu, the apps don’t work (because of local disputes), so you’ll have two options: rent a motorcycle, or negotiate with taxi drivers to take you to the places you want to go.
 There is also the option of booking a car with a driver at the hotel, but it can end up being the most expensive option if you don’t plan to travel a lot.

 - Travel Insurance: I recommend purchasing travel insurance for every international trip, and the same applies to Bali.
-My recommended and used travel insurance company is SquareMouth, a platform for searching for the best option amongst travel insurance companies.
+My recommended and used travel insurance tool is SquareMouth, a platform for searching for the best option amongst travel insurance companies.
 It allows travelers to instantly purchase a travel insurance policy from every major provider in the US and it also makes clear each policy’s COVID-related coverage.

 Best tours in Bali